mathieuhuet/IoT-Battery-Monitoring/README.md

 The database and the server must be running for the cronjob to work properly.

 Start the server from the `/server` folder with `npx nodemon index.js`

-Before starting the client side, verify that the first line in all five files in the `client/src/Services` folder are assigned the right IP address (this is only while this app is in development)

 Start the client side with `npm start`